GOP in grinding push to break Democrats' hold on Congress

 Democrats gained momentum over the abortion issue after the Supreme Court overturned the Roe v.
 Wade decision this summer, and they have been warning voters about MAGA conservatives, short for Trump's "Make America Great Again" slogan.

-But Republicans have focused voter attention on closer-to-home issues — inflation's high prices and crime — as they tap into unease over the country's direction.
+But Republicans focused voter attention on closer-to-home issues such as inflation-fueled high prices and crime.

-Senate Republican leader McConnell openly griped about “candidate quality” potentially costing his party victories, as Trump championed his preferred candidates to create a potentially untested class of newcomers.

-House Democrats faced their own recruitment problems, a situation worsened by the slew of Democratic retirements as longtime lawmakers headed for the exits.

 Follow the AP's coverage of the 2022 midterm elections at https://apnews.com/hub/2022-midterm-elections.
 And learn more about the issues and factors at play in the midterms at https://apnews.com/hub/explaining-the-elections.